Reflexive Thematic Analysis vs Interpretative Phenomenological Analysis: Which should you use?

 Is Interpretative Phenomenological Analysis (IPA) better than Braun and Clarke’s Reflexive Thematic Analysis, or vice versa?

-For a lot of qualitative PhD students, the choice comes down to two common options: Braun and Clarke’s reflexive thematic analysis (RTA) and interpretative phenomenological analysis (IPA).
+For a lot of the qualitative PhD researchers I’ve worked with over the last two decades, the choice has come down to two options: Braun and Clarke’s reflexive thematic analysis (RTA) and interpretative phenomenological analysis (IPA).

-They can look similar at first glance.
-Both involve coding.
-Both involve themes.
-Both involve interpretation.
+In this blogpost, I’ll help you on your way to that.
+Essentially, RTA and IPA look similar at first glance.
+Both involve coding, themes, and interpretation.
 But they are built for different kinds of questions, and choosing the wrong one can leave you with analysis that feels awkward to do and hard to defend in the write-up.
+Let’s get into it.

 Why they look similar at first